-Social media is a driving force in many facets of our daily lives and for B2B marketers social media platforms are now the number one content marketing tactic – ahead of blogs, articles, e-newsletters, videos, podcasts, white papers and case studies.
+Social media for lead generation is a driving force in many facets of our daily lives and for B2B marketers social media platforms are now the number one content marketing tactic – ahead of blogs, articles, e-newsletters, videos, podcasts, white papers and case studies that should be part of your overall lead generation efforts.
 In other words, if you’re not on it, you’re not in it.
 Yet some businesses are overwhelmed by all the social networks and think they need to have a presence on all of them.
 This would be a mistake, as it is difficult enough to have a meaningful presence on one platform, let alone all of them.
 You would be stretching your marketing resources too thin; instead, for lead generation, focus on the platforms where most of your potential customers are, and build your social media presence from there.

 Start by looking at your audience and researching which social media networks they most commonly use, how they use them, and which platforms best fit your products or services.
 For B2B lead generation, LinkedIn, Twitter and Facebook are the best bets.
 People turn to these sites to interact with their peers and friends, hear the latest news, track the markets and keep up with developments in their fields.
 For many users, social media is a form of professional development where they come to learn about new products and services that can help them in their own business.
 This makes it an ideal place to position your brand as a valued contributor of information to elevate your visibility among potential customer and clients.
 It’s a sell-free environment, meaning you can communicate and cultivate sales leads without the pressure of having to close.
 It’s a long game but one that you absolutely must be in, so here are some tips to make the most of your time and effort on the social networks.

 The three goals of a B2B social media strategy are to build brand awareness, showcase your expertise, and make B2B sales contacts.
 Here’s how to do it on the top three B2B social media networks.